The Senate should grill Trump's FDA pick on antibiotics

 Wallinga says that, despite all his ties to Big Pharma, Gottlieb does not seem to be directly involved with companies like Zoetis and Elanco, which specialize in animal drugs.
 But Gottlieb's one public statement on antibiotic resistance does not inspire confidence that he fully grasps the issue.
 In a 2007 post for the conservative American Enterprise Institute, Gottlieb opined that "preventative efforts alone won't solve our bacterial challenges."
 What's needed, he argued, are incentives for the pharmaceutical industry to develop new antibiotics, which aren't profitable enough to draw the heavy investment in research and development required for new drugs.
 That's true, Wallinga says, but any new antibiotics will quickly succumb to resistance, too, if farm use isn't reined in.

-And this issue is especially relevant for anyone dealing with cancer—that is, everyone.
-(Gottlieb himself is a cancer survivor, as Wallinga notes.
+Gottlieb himself is a cancer survivor, Wallinga noted.
 Antibiotic resistance is one of the major threats to chemotherapy patients.
 A 2015 Lancet study found that at least 26 percent of pathogens causing infections after chemotherapy are resistant to common antibiotics.